IndieHyve/.github/profile/README.md

-# Hey, this is us 👋 NepOrg Team
+# Hey, this is us 👋 IndieHyve Team

 Yes, we are building products. <br/>
 [Visit Our Website](https://indiehyve.com) 🌍